-The DCHA is a main street revitalization organization that specifically covers the downtown Camp Hill business district along Market Street between 15th and 25th Streets.
+The Downtown Camp Hill Association (DCHA) is a main street revitalization organization that specifically covers the downtown Camp Hill business district along Market Street between 15th and 25th Streets.

 Monthly Meeting Information

-Business Development Committee – Last Thursday of the month at Noon at a downtown Camp Hill restaurant
+- Business Development Committee – Last Tuesday of the month at 12 pm at a downtown Camp Hill restaurant

 In July of 2016, a report was done by the Urban Land Institute regarding the Camp Hill Borough Business District Corridor.
 The report offered several suggestions for strengthening the downtown.
 One suggestion was to create an organization to promote the downtown and act as a liaison between the businesses and Borough Council.